zompi2/UE4EnhancedCodeFlow/README.md

 #### Add Ticker

 Creates a ticker.
 It can tick specified amount of time or until it won't be stopped or when owning object won't be destroyed.
 Useful for actors and components that you don't want to be tickeable, but needs one tick to do something.
+Can be resetted.

 **Run ticker for 10 seconds**